thurn/violet/spells.md

 - React to an ally being knocked to 0 with healing
 - Start slowly crushing enemy's heart
-- Cause fallen ally to suffer no resurrection penalty -
+- Cause fallen ally to suffer no resurrection penalty
+- Turn fire into cold
+- Make room freezing cold, cold spells do extra damage
+- Creature's equipment bursts into flame
+- Comet strikes the earth
+- Dark cone blinds or reduces aim
+- Gain temporary health from enemy deaths
+- Infect creatures in area
+- Infect creature by touching it
+- Get damage reduction of a specific type as a reaction
+- Holy text gives morale bonus to save
+- Aura of cold damages nearby creatures
+- Turn enemy into spongy liquid
+- Undo enemy shapeshift
+- Charge with bonus attack but worse defense
+- Black tentacles hide you and defend you
+- Really loud noises distract spellcasters and make hearing hard
+- Turn target's sweat/blood to ice
+- Better criticals and damage against flanked enemy
+- Crown makes creatures like you and get good at attacking
+- Speed up time for an object, making it age fast
+- Give enemy bad luck
+- Jet black dagger makes enemy bad at dodging
+- Rats burst out of target's body
+- Weapon deals wounds that can't be healed
+- Hands become blades
+- Whirlwind blasts out from hand towards enemy, knocks enemies over
+- Cleanse a region of air of pollutants
+- bolt of darkness damages and dazes
+- Black flames on hand, damage with touch or throw
+- Huge mass of branches and logs fall on area
+- Weapon creates a sonic boom on every hit
+- Black fire that causes creatures that hit you to be damaged
+- Turn into a death dragon that can project a cone of fear
+- Target gets immediately resurrected when killed
+- Cause an explosion when you are killed
+- Aura of decay which makes wounds worse, people bleed out faster
+- Project illusory duplicate of yourself/allies
+- Improved range of sight
+- Sphere of fast-moving air kocks enemies prone/gets them swept up
+- Drain target of water
+- Golden aura stops ally from bleeding out
+- White nimbus makes target think they are invincible
+- Firey demon skin prevents cold, iron, good damage
+-